mltrinh/final-project-mltrinh/README.md

 in.
 This is due to limitations with the openAI API key and flask session storage.
 If you are using a paid version of openAI API, it may be possible to increase the amount of articles users can select.

-If you want to see what the web app looks like online, refer to: http://mltrinh.pythonanywhere.com/

 NOTE: Be cautious of the import `ssl` and `ssl._create_default_https_context = ssl._create_unverified_context lines` in the code.
 There was a problem with certifi verification so this was added in response to the error.